Kutti Pisasu

-Kutti Pisasu in Tamil, Bombat Car in Kannada and Cara Majaka in Telugu is a 2010 Indian multilingual fantasy film written and directed by Rama Narayanan, who returns after an eight year sabbatical.
-The film stars Baby Geethika, Ramji, Rajiv Kanakala, Silli Lalli Ravishankar, Sangeetha, and Ramya Krishnan, while Riyaz Khan, Shafi, Ganja Karuppu, and Nassar play supporting roles.
+Kutti Pisasu in Tamil, Bombat Car in Kannada and Cara Majaka in Telugu is a 2010 Indian multilingual fantasy film written and directed by Rama Narayanan, who returns after an eight-year sabbatical.
+The film stars Baby Geethika, Ramji, Rajiv Kanakala, Ravishankar Gowda, Sangeetha, Mithila Naik, and Ramya Krishnan, while Riyaz Khan, Shafi, Ganja Karuppu, and Nassar play supporting roles.
 Each version has a slightly different supporting cast.
 The Tamil version was dubbed in Hindi as Magic Robot and in Bengali as Robot - The Magic Car.
-The Tamil version was named after a song from Kaalai (2008), which also stars Sangeetha.

 Plot

-The film opens with Kinathadi Kaali (Ramya Krishnan) establishing her powers with a couple of sequences, including reducing a screen scorcher (Nassar) to a pale shadow.
-Cut to the present, where Priya (Geethika) is the intelligent daughter of Pichumani (Ramji) and Gayathri (Sangeetha), who treat her like the apple of their eyes.
-Soon, she is possessed by the spirit of Savithri (Kaveri), who was ditched by her fiancé Nanjappan (Riyaz Khan).
-With the help of Kaali, it is the now the turn of Savithri and her brother Karuppu (Ganja Karuppu) to take revenge.
-How they punish Nanjappan and his sorcerer friend Mandiramoorthy (Shafi) is the rest of the story.
+The film opens with Kaali / Kalika (Ramya Krishnan) establishing her powers with a couple of sequences, including reducing a screen scorcher (Nassar) to a pale shadow.
+Cut to the present, where Priya / Durga (Geethika) is the intelligent daughter of Ramji / Ravishankar Gowda / Rajiv Kanakala and Gayathri (Sangeetha), who treat her like the apple of their eyes.
+Soon, she is possessed by the spirit of Savithri (Kaveri / Mithila Naik), who was ditched by her fiancé Nanjappan / Mahendra (Riyaz Khan).
+With the help of Kaali, it is the now the turn of Savithri and her brother (Ganja Karuppu / Sharan / Ali) to take revenge.
+How they punish Nanjappan / Mahendra and his sorcerer friend (Shafi) is the rest of the story.